exocron/lorkclient/README.md

 Known Issues:
 -------------

 HTML tags.
-A small amount of tags and entities are replaced (specifically br, gt, and nbsp).
+Most tags are replaced (br becomes newlines, gt and nbsp are unescaped, b triggers bold color and the font tags trigger red color).
 Everything else will show up verbatim in your terminal (avoid HELP like the plague!)